How do you say PEACE in Italian?

 Literally: To make peace come back

-To make peace can be simply translated as fare pace.
+To make peace can simply be translated as fare pace.

 I bambini che stavano litigando hanno appena fatto pace.